 Note, the highlighted yellow text below are new requirements for NANC 453 (disallow use of inactive SPID).
 The change bars indicate new text for the new SPID Deletion Validations defined in this new change order.

-R4-22.1 No Subscription Versions during Service Provider Delete
+R4-22.1 No Subscription Versions or Number Pool Blocks during Service Provider Delete

-NPAC SMS shall perform the deletion of the Service Provider data, notify the user that the deletion request was successful, if there are no affected Subscription Versions, and write the Service Provider data to a history file.
+NPAC SMS shall perform the deletion of the Service Provider data, notify the user that the deletion request was successful, if there are no affected Subscription Versions or Number Pool Blocks, and write the Service Provider data to a history file.

 Note: The Subscription Versions that are allowed to exist include Cancelled, Old with an empty Failed SP List, and Active where the Old Service Provider value is the SPID.
+The Number Pool Blocks that are allowed to exist are Old with an empty Failed SP List.

+Note: If the Service Provider SPID being deleted is defined as an Alt SPID or Last Alt SPID in any non-canceled or non-old with an empty Failed SP List Subscription Versions, or non-old with an empty Failed SP List Number Pool Blocks, then the request is denied.

-R4-22.2 Subscription during Service Provider Delete
+R4-22.2 Subscription or Number Pool Block during Service Provider Delete

-NPAC SMS shall notify the user that the request to delete the Service Provider data cannot be completed until the affected individual Subscription Versions are modified, if affected Subscription Versions are found.
+NPAC SMS shall notify the user that the request to delete the Service Provider data cannot be completed until the affected individual Subscription Versions or Number Pool Blocks are modified, if affected Subscription Versions or Number Pool Blocks are found.

 Note: The Subscription Versions that are allowed to exist include Cancelled, Old with an empty Failed SP List, and Active where the Old Service Provider value is the SPID.
+The Number Pool Blocks that are allowed to exist are Old with an empty Failed SP List.

+Note: If the Service Provider SPID being deleted is defined as an Alt SPID or Last Alt SPID in any non-canceled or non-old with an empty Failed SP List Subscription Versions, or non-old with an empty Failed SP List Number Pool Blocks, then the request is denied.

 [snip]